corytu/Personal-R-Notes/README.md

 `apply`, `sapply`, `lapply`, `tapply`, and `mapply`.
 Use them wisely.

 ## Useful functions
+* `append` adds elements to a vector.
 * `diff` returns suitably lagged and iterated differences, e.g. `diff(1:5)`.
+* `Reduce` uses a binary function to successively combine the elements of a given vector and a possibly given initial value.
 * `unlist` simplifies it to produce a vector which contains all the atomic components which occur in the given list.
 * `unname` removes the names or dimnames attribute of an R object.